kpei/dmg/README.md

 #### Parameter attributes:
 - `app` - This is the name of the application used by default for the /Volumes directory and the .app directory copied to /Applications.
+- `headers` - Request headers set when making the remote_file download to cache.
+Default is {}.
 - `source` - remote URL for the dmg to download if specified.
 Default is nil.
 - `owner` - owner that should own the package installation.
 - `destination` - directory to copy the .app into.
 Default is /Applications.